News and lawn care tips from Fairway Green in Raleigh.

 Corrective action from any damage will depend on the extent of your damage.
 Bermuda and Zoysia will generally fill back in during the growing season on the proper fertility program if damage is not severe.
 Bermuda and Zoysia spread much faster than Centipede.
 Sod may be the best approach on Centipede (or other turf types) if damage is extensive.
 Centipede spreads slowly and cannot be pushed with fertility to get it to spread faster.

 Please keep in mind, it is difficult to know the extent of injury until June.
-All warm-season turf grasses break dormancy at different times in the spring and usually are not completely out until June.
+All warm season turf grasses break dormancy at different times in the spring and usually are not completely out until June.
 This can be the case in the same yard.
-You can even see warm-season turf break dormancy sooner on the other side of the street in the neighborhood.
+You can even see warm season turf break dormancy sooner on the other side of the street in a neighborhood depending on the amount of sunlight it receives.
 This is compounded when you have cool spring temperatures farther into May like we have seen this year.
 Fertilizer will not help the turf green up unless it is ready to start actively growing.
 This is all based on air and ground temperatures and the amount of daylight.

 Brown Patch Fungus on Fescue typically starts in May.
 However, we have seen a few cases of Brown Patch, Dollar Spot, Rust and Helminthosporium diseases in late April.